 And below the first image there’s an image of a woman with rose gold allergy.
 She isn’t sure if its from the copper in the alloy or from nickel impurities within the alloy.

 Here’s an awesome quiz about rose gold’s allergenic properties.
-Take it after you’ve read my guide.
+Take it after you’ve read my guide for your best results.

 Table of Contents